RichardBradley/liquibase.github.com/get_started/quickstart_sql.md

 {% endhighlight %}

-## Step 3: Run the update command to deploy the Change Set
+## Step 3: Deploy your Changelog

-When you run the `update` command, Liquibase reads your list of change sets in order, then checks the DATABASECHANGELOG table for anything that was previously run.
+When deploying your changeset, you must run the run the `update` command.
+Running this command ensures that Liquibase reads your list of change sets in order, and checks the DATABASECHANGELOG table for anything that was previously run.
 Any changsets that have *not* already been applied to the database will get applied, and Liquibase will track that information.

 **<u>To Apply the Change Set</u>**
 1. Open your command prompt or terminal.